 The South Branch of AWD is steered by a dynamic group of women with years of combined experience in the film industry, including television and related fields of media.

-Chaun Pinkston and Tomeka Winborne, Co-Chairs of AWD South, are passionate supporters of women’s advancement.
-Chaun and Tomeka, along with the AWD South Leadership Committee, and Advisory Team work to further the AWD mission of advocating for, supporting, and educating women-identifying and gender nonbinary directors in the Southeast.
+The AWD South Chair, Leadership Committee, and Advisory Team work to further the AWD mission of advocating for, supporting, and educating women-identifying and gender nonbinary directors in the Southeast.

 Want to apply?